fito-peepteam/Kindle/README.md

 # Kindle
-My take on a basic Swift tutorial going over the Kindle Interface.
+Reviewing a basic Swift tutorial before diving in with SwiftUI.

 ---